matteocelani/BinanceNFT/README.md

 # BinanceNFT

 API call to Binance NFT to order Mystery Boxes

-If you like this project please support the developer and make a donation: <b>0x18Ca610d13d7639678927B20455f2a57C46aE078</b>
+## Deprecation notice ⚠️

+This project is no longer maintained.
+The Binance NFT API has been updated (?) and the code is no longer compatible.

 ## How to use

 To use this simple site you need to disable Cross-Origin Resource Sharing (CORS) There are two ways to visit the site.
 It is currently hosted on AWS and can be reached via this <a href="https://main.d2r9mmbhw2cevi.amplifyapp.com" target="_blank"> link </a>

-If you want to use it locally, start it with  ``` npm ```
+If you want to use it locally, start it with `npm`

 ### With NPM

 In the project directory, you can run:

 ### `npm start`